RinYukiohara/KarnaBOT-Info/index.md

 # Tales of

 As a thanks to the help from the Tales of Crestoria community, there are 20 servants who originate from the Tales games.
 These servants are a permanent part of the servant gacha pools.

+# Multi Roll

+I have not yet found a solution to the delay in messages since it sends each servant in a single message.
+I have tried to use embeds and code blocks but the for loop makes it extremely difficult to do anything.
+For now, the best things to do is just wait for the ten servants to be listed before messaging again.

 # FAQ